MauriceOkumu/Fairygame/README.md

 ### `yarn start`

-Run this command after you cd into the frontend folder to fire up the react frontend
+Run this command after you cd into the frontend folder to fire up the react frontend microservice

 ### ` yarn endtoend`